audibleblink/cryptoparty/walkthroughs/gpg_key_setup.md

 ### Create the Public / Private Pair

-_As a supplement, see [The GnuPG Manual](https://www.gnupg.org/gph/en/manual/c14.html)_
+_As a supplementary reference, see [The GnuPG Manual](https://www.gnupg.org/gph/en/manual/c14.html)_

 In the terminal type:

 1. `gpg --gen-key`
 2. Accept the default (1) RSA and RSA
 3. For keysize choose 4096.
 This will make your `master` key the most complex and hard to steal possible
-4. Set an expiration of `1y` (one year).
-Keys should have a built-in death date.
-If your master key is stolen or lost this is the only way to tell the public that people signing as you should stop being trusted.
-It's much like the expiration date an a credit card.
-Expiration dates, also like credit cards, can be renewed (covered elsewhere)
+4. Set an expiration of "Never."
+The expiration date behaves the same as it does on credit cards and for the same purpose.
+Since this key will be protected as well as possible and won't be taken into the world day-to-day, let's set this key to be non-expiring.
+Similarly if you only left your credit card in a bank safe, you could be rather comfortable with it having a distant expiry date.
+There are arguments to why this shouldn't be done.
+A happy medium might be `5y` or `10y` corresponding to five and ten years, respectively.
 5. Accept these changes
 6. Provide your real real name (here "Tutorial")
 7. Provide a valid email address (here `tutorial@example.com`)